-Christmas has come early for Australia’s competition and consumer law watchdog, who have notified Jetstar of a near $2 million fine for misleading customers.
+Christmas has come early for the ACCC, Australia’s competition and consumer law watchdog, who have notified Jetstar of a near $2 million fine for misleading customers.

 Santa Claus came knocking on the door of the offices of the Australian Competition and Consumer Commission (ACCC) quite early.

 Jetstar, and other airlines like Qantas and Tigerair, have come under fire from the consumer law regulator.
 The low-cost airline made claims on its website that customers could only get a refund if they purchased a more expensive fare.
 They also said that standard consumer guarantees didn’t apply to its flights.

 The ACCC commenced penalty proceedings against Jetstar over these series of violations.
 An agreement of a $1.95 million fine was concluded between the two parties.
 It has now been submitted to the Federal Court of Australia to be approved.